dakom/w3bay/README.md

 ### Setup

+#### Local chains

+You'll need to create the chains once with `task create-chains`

+Then you can start and stop the local chains as-needed with `task start-chains` / `task stop-chains`

+Debugging individual chains by shell can be done via `task sh-chain-[neutron|kujira|stargaze]`.
+The config is in a subdirectory of `./data`

 #### Easy Mode

-Easy mode: if you already have all the depenencies, wallet setup, etc., then it's as easy as:
+If you already have all the depenencies, wallet setup, etc., then it's as easy as:

-1. (local-only) `task create-chains`
-2. (local-only) `task start-chains`
-3. `task contracts-deploy-[local|testnet]`
+1. `task contracts-deploy-[local|testnet]`
-4. `task relayer-setup-[local|testnet]`
+2. `task relayer-setup-[local|testnet]`

-That's all for easy-mode one-time setup, then, to get a live working environment
+That's all for initial setup, then, to get a live working environment

-1. (if chains aren't already started): `task start-chains`
-2. (start the relayer in its own terminal) `task relayer-start-[local|testnet]`
+1. `task relayer-start-[local|testnet]` (in its own terminal)
-3. (start the frontend in its own terminal) `task frontend-dev-[local|testnet]`
+2. `task frontend-dev-[local|testnet]` (in its own terminal)

-As contracts change, you'll then want to
+As contracts change and you want to redeploy:

-1. shut down the relayer and frontend (kill the terminals)
+1. shut down the "live working environment" (kill the terminals)
 2. `task contracts-deploy-[local|testnet]`
 3. `task relayer-create-channels-[local|testnet]`
-4. (start the relayer in its own terminal) `task relayer-start-[local|testnet]`
-5. (start the frontend in its own terminal) `task frontend-dev-[local|testnet]`

-chains can be shutdown at any time via `task stop-chains`
+4. Restart the "live working environment" as above

+Theoretically, migrations would not require new channels or stopping/starting the live environment, however this isn't currently supported, as of right now every change must be re-deployed to get the full user experience.

 #### Detailed Mode

-Add the appropriate `-local` or `-testnet` suffix to the commands here, they're ommited for the sake of brevity
+Step-by-step instructions to allow for debugging individual commands etc.

 1. (one-time) make sure you have all the testnets installed available in Keplr
    - Neutron: https://neutron.celat.one/pion-1 and hit "connect wallet"